Teklitt/Flight-Pro/README.md

 ## Challenge Statement(s) Addressed 🎯
 **...include the challenge statement(s) the project worked to address**
+* How will American Airline profit from this innovation?
-* How do improve customer experience (AAdvantage Members) with tight schedules by helping relative to possible flight delay and cancellations?
+* How do we improve customer experience (AAdvantage Members with tight schedules) by providing re-accommoddation assistances relative to possible flight delay and cancellations?
 * How do we increase customer loyalty?
 * How might we decrease customer dissatisfaction and profit losses?